pedrocol/basal_mom5-collaborative-project/Results_summary.md

 ## Simulation responses

 * Comparison with observations (No plots or comparison yet on BASAL-NOGADE):
-  - [No obvious improvement in shelf bottom temperature](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672352663) compared to Schmidtko obs in BASAL or BASAL-ICEBERG.
+  Improvement of biases:

   - [Bottom fresh bias compared to Schmidtko improves in Weddell, Ross, Prydz, Adelie](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672354811).
 Some of the improvement comes from BASAL, with further improvement from BASAL-ICEBERG.
 No improvement in West Antarctica.
   - [Surface fresh bias very close to Antarctic coast improves](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672376142).
 Surface biases elsewhere over the shelf / open ocean remain the same.

+  Deterioration of biases:
+  - [No obvious improvement in shelf bottom temperature](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672352663) compared to Schmidtko obs in BASAL or BASAL-ICEBERG.
+Amundsen/Bellingshausen gets worse (cold bias becomes MUCH colder).
-  - [At mid-depth (300-350m), the biases get worse](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672383875) in BASAL and BASAL-ICEBERG.
-The biases that degrade are: too cold in West Antarctica, too salty in Amundsen / Ross / Weddell.
+  - [At mid-depth (300-350m), also no obvious improvement](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/63#issuecomment-1672383875) in BASAL and BASAL-ICEBERG.
+The biases that degrade are: too cold in West Antarctica, too salty in Amundsen / Ross / Weddell, particularly in BASAL-ICEBERG.